-capital intensities of production in the firm's industry s.
-12 Skill intensity h_s is the ratio of nonproduction worker wages to total wages in industry s in the United States, averaged across the period 2008 to 2011.
+Nunn (2007).14 CA(Skill) is defined as h_sH_c , and CA(Capital) is defined as k_sK_c .
+H_c and K_c denote endowment in skilled labor and capital in country c, respectively. h_s and k_s denote the skill and capital intensities of production in the firm's industry s.15 Skill intensity h_s is the ratio of nonproduction worker wages to total wages in industry s in the United States, averaged across the period 2008 to 2011.
 Capital intensity k_s is the real capital stock in industry s divided by the value added in industry s in the United States, averaged across the period 2008 to 2011.
-A country's skilled labor endowment H_c is measured as the natural log of the ratio of the population aged 25 or above that completed secondary education to those that did not complete secondary education.
-13 A country's capital endowment K_c is the natural log of the capital stock per worker, averaged across the period 2008 to 2015.
-14 We also collect country-pair proxies such as geographical distance, common border, colonial history, and logged annual trade between the firm's home country and the country in which it emits CO2.
+A country's skilled labor endowment H_c is measured as the natural log of the ratio of the population aged 25 or above that completed secondary education to those that did not complete secondary education.16 A country's capital endowment K_c is the natural log of the capital stock per worker, averaged across the period 2008 to 2015.17 We also collect country-pair proxies such as geographical distance, common border, colonial history, and logged annual trade between the firm's home country and the country in which it emits CO2.
 These proxies come from Andrew Rose's website (see Glick and Rose, 2016) and the International Monetary Fund's Direction of Trade Statistics.

-2.3 Firm-level Financial Data
+2.3 Firm-Level Financial Data